 14.1.2 Out of Hours = 17:30 – 08:00, Monday to Friday & 24 x 7, Saturday & Sunday (Remote Coverage ONLY).

 14.1.3 24 x 7 = 24 hours a day, 7 days a week (including UK bank holidays)

 14.2 AIS’s Managed Service is governed by an Operational Level Agreement (OLA).
 AIS attach an Operational Level Management program to this agreement which allows us to actively set, track and report on the following Key Performance Indicators (KPIs):

-14.2.1 Response - How long does it take to respond to an incident, such as a call from a customer, an email or an alert from a remote monitoring system that reveals a service or device may not be performing as expected?
+14.2.1 Response - How long does it take to respond to an incident, such as a call from a client, an e-mail or an alert from a remote monitoring system that reveals a service or device may not be performing as expected?

 14.2.2 Resolution Plan — How long does it take from the initial notification and response to formulate a plan to resolve the incident